 - Soil does not properly drain – make sure water does not sit in the bottom of the pot, and the drainage holes are not covered.

 - The plant receives too little light – This deep shade lover does not like darkness.
 Move the plant to a brighter location or closer to an artificial light source.

 Leaves become damp and blistered with yellow, white, black or brown spots.
 This condition comes from a bacterial or fungal disease commonly called leaf-spot disease.
 The cause is poor air circulation, overwatering, high humidity, low light or chilling.

 In very severe cases the cast iron will lose all foliage.
 Increase ventilation, light, and temperature to help dry out the soil.
-Remove infected areas, spray with an approved fungicide and DO NOT water.
-Resume regular care after plant recovers.
+Remove infected areas, spray with an approved broadband fungicide, and DO NOT water.
+Resume regular care after the plant recovers.

 The Family Of Aspidistra Species Grows